Read this in other languages: 한국어.

 The standard Facebook Analytics export features text from posts, articles, and thumbnails, along with standard Facebook performance metrics, such as likes, shares, and impressions.
 This unstructured content is then enriched with Watson APIs to extract keywords, entities, sentiment, and tone.

 After data is enriched with Watson APIs, there are several ways to analyze it.
-The Data Science Experience provides a robust yet flexible method of exploring the Facebook content.
+Watson Studio provides a robust yet flexible method of exploring the Facebook content.

 This pattern provides mock Facebook data, a notebook, and comes with several pre-built visualizations to get you started with uncovering hidden insights.
 When you complete this pattern, you will understand how to: